garrandall/popular-music-data/tracks/if-nobody-believed-in-you-joe-nichols.md

 If nobody believed in you.

 That old man said: "One more try,
-I know i'm not too old to drive.
+I know I'm not too old to drive.
 I promise, son, i'll do my best,
-This time, i'm gonna pass the test."
+This time, I'm gonna pass the test."
-"Give me the keys, Dad, an' get in."
+"Give me the keys, Dad, and get in."
 His father never drove again

 That old man quit trying',